-The Dutch rider was regarded as one of the most dominant forces in both Grand Tour events and one-day races throughout the 1970’s.
+The Dutch rider was regarded as one of the most dominant forces in both Grand Tour events and One-Day races throughout the 1970’s.

-In Grand Tour events, Kuiper stood on the podium of the Tour de France twice, after visiting 2nd in the 1977 race behind Bernard Thévenet of France and 2nd again in 1980 behind fellow-Dutchman Joop Zoetemelk.
+In Grand Tour events, Kuiper stood on the podium of the Tour de France twice, after finishing 2nd in the 1977 race behind Bernard Thévenet of France and 2nd again in 1980 behind fellow-Dutchman Joop Zoetemelk.

 Kuiper was born in Denekamp, in Overijssel province, where his affinity for cycling began at a young age while riding to and from school in the distant town of Enschede.

 He later started participating in junior races, amassing an impressive 39 wins as an under 23 amateur rider, which later culminated into a Gold Medal at the 1972 Olympic road race in Munich, where he claimed a solo victory after distancing the peloton during the final 40 kilometers.